Changes in the composition of the Group and other transactions

 Sale of the GD tower companies

 As a result of the sales agreement, the GD tower companies had been recognized in the interim consolidated financial statements as discontinued operation from the third quarter of 2022 until their sale on February 1, 2023.
-The comparative period in the consolidated income statement was adjusted with retrospective effect.
-Thus the contributions by the GD tower companies were no longer included in the individual items of the consolidated income statement.
+The consolidated income statement was adjusted with retrospective effect in the comparative period.
+Thus, the contributions by the GD tower companies were no longer included in the individual items of the consolidated income statement.
 Instead, profit or loss after taxes was recognized in the item “Profit/loss after taxes from discontinued operation.”
 Assets and the directly associated liabilities have been shown as held for sale in the consolidated statement of financial position since December 31, 2022.
-In the consolidated statement of cash flows, the contributions by the GD tower companies are each stated in a separate “of which” line item.
+In the consolidated statement of cash flows, the contributions by the GD tower companies have each been stated in a separate “of which” line item.

 For further information on the assets and liabilities of the GD tower companies included in the consolidated financial statements as of December 31, 2022, please refer to Note 5 “Non-current assets and disposal groups held for sale and liabilities directly associated with non-current assets and disposal groups held for sale” in the notes to the consolidated financial statements in the 2022 Annual Report.

-The preliminary cash inflow totaling EUR 10.7 billion resulting from the sale of the GD tower companies is recognized in the consolidated statement of cash flows as of March 31, 2023, with EUR 7.6 billion relating to the sale of the business operation recognized under net cash from/used in investing activities and EUR 3.1 billion relating to the sale and leaseback of the passive mobile infrastructure recognized under net cash from/used in financing activities.
+The cash inflow totaling EUR 10.7 billion resulting from the sale of the GD tower companies is recognized in the consolidated statement of cash flows as of September 30, 2023, with EUR 7.6 billion relating to the sale of the business operation recognized under net cash from/used in investing activities and EUR 3.1 billion relating to the sale and leaseback of the passive mobile infrastructure recognized under net cash used in/from financing activities.

 On September 6, 2022, T‑Mobile US reached an agreement with Cogent Infrastructure (Cogent) on the sale of T‑Mobile US’ fiber-optic-based wireline business.
 Under the agreement, Cogent will take over all shares in the entity that holds all of the assets and liabilities related to the former Sprint’s fiber-optic-based wireline network.
-The sale price is USD 1 and is subject to customary adjustments laid down in the purchase agreement.
-In addition, upon completion of the transaction, T‑Mobile US undertakes to enter into a separate agreement on IP transit services, according to which T‑Mobile US will pay a total of USD 700 million to Cogent.
-The assets and liabilities of the wireline business have been reported in the consolidated statement of financial position as held for sale since September 30, 2022.
 The transaction was consummated on May 1, 2023.
 All necessary regulatory approvals had been duly granted and all other closing conditions met.
+The sale price was USD 1 and was subject to customary adjustments laid down in the purchase agreement.
+The cash proceeds received upon completion of the transaction amounted to USD 14 million (EUR 13 million).
+The loss on deconsolidation resulting from the sale amounted to EUR 4 million.
+In addition, upon completion of the transaction, T‑Mobile US undertook to enter into a separate agreement on IP transit services, according to which T‑Mobile US will pay a total of USD 0.7 billion (around EUR 0.6 billion) in agreed installments in subsequent periods to Cogent.
+In connection with the payment obligations entered into as part of the transaction, total liabilities of EUR 0.7 billion had already been recognized in the 2022 financial year.
+These liabilities included, under financial liabilities, the present value of the future payments for IP transit services.
+Since a specific use for these services has not been identified, the corresponding expense was already recognized in full in the 2022 financial year under other operating expenses.

 Agreement on the acquisition of Ka’ena in the United States

 On March 9, 2023, T‑Mobile US entered into a Merger and Unit Purchase Agreement for the acquisition of 100 % of the outstanding equity of Ka’ena Corporation and its subsidiaries including, among others, Mint Mobile, for a maximum purchase price of USD 1.35 billion to be paid out 39 % in cash and 61 % in shares of T‑Mobile US common stock.
 Ka’ena Corporation is currently one of the wholesale partners of T‑Mobile US, offering wireless telecommunications services to customers.
 The purchase price is variable dependent upon specified performance indicators of Ka’ena Corporation during certain periods before and after closing and consists of an upfront payment at deal close, subject to certain agreed-upon adjustments, and a variable earnout payable 24 months after the close of the transaction.
-The upfront payment is expected to be approximately USD 950 million, before working capital adjustments.
-The acquisition is subject to certain customary closing conditions, including certain regulatory approvals, and is expected to close by the end of 2023.
+The upfront payment is expected to be a revised amount of around USD 1.2 billion (before working capital adjustments).
+The acquisition is subject to certain customary closing conditions, including certain regulatory approvals, and the transaction is expected to close around the end of the first quarter of 2024.